hanhy06/embellish_chat/docs/README.md

-# EmbellishChat for Fabric
+# Embellish Chat for Fabric

-**EmbellishChat** is a Fabric mod that enhances the Minecraft chat experience on servers.
+**Embellish Chat** is a Fabric mod that enhances the Minecraft chat experience on servers.
 It makes player communication more expressive and convenient with Markdown‑style formatting, mentions, clickable links, and mention notifications.

 ---